-Whether your car lease comes to the end and you no longer want it, or you think of taking over someone’s car lease, you naturally have some double thoughts.
+Whether your car lease comes to an end and you no longer want it, or you think of taking over someone else’s car lease, you naturally have some double thoughts.
 Should you consider a car lease takeover?
 Is it worth it?

 Having many options to choose from, you definitely should do one thing beforehand.
-No matter what kind of vehicle you have, you should want to know where you stand before ending your lease.
+No matter what kind of vehicle you have, you’ll want to know where you stand before ending your lease.

-Examine the fine paper very carefully and pay attention to the sections that cover the information about the residual value, buyout possibilities, extending chances, transfer allowance, and your penalties in case of early termination.
+Examine the fine paper very carefully, particularly in the sections that cover information about the residual value, buyout possibilities, extending chances, transfer allowance, and your penalties in case of early termination.
 You are going to learn about each particular notion in every practical way at the end of a lease.
-Let’s start with the most common option.
+Let’s start with the most common options.

-The easiest and most common way to end up your car lease deal is to return the vehicle to the lessor.
-This way you fulfill the basic agreement and have to surpass the car check.
+The easiest and most common way to end your car lease deal is to return the vehicle to the lessor.
+This way, you fulfill the basic agreement and also surpass the car check.

 We prepared a brief checklist for returning your leased car: